 Their current process had been in place for more than 20 years and relied heavily on a labor-intensive, manual process.
 A trained operator was producing a finished part every 2 minutes, requiring 2 operators to meet the current 80K unit production volumes.
 With the volumes projected to increase to 400K units annually, it would require up to 7 operators to meet these new requirements.

-Additionally, because they processed these components manually, the likelihood for inconsistencies in the final product and overall quality issues was higher than with an automated process, not to mention making production planning more difficult.
+Additionally, because they processed these components manually, the likelihood of inconsistencies in the final product and overall quality issues was higher than with an automated process, not to mention making production planning more difficult.
 These factors contribute to downtime between batches, greater amounts of inventory on hand, and makes the QA process more difficult.

 Overall, the process was inefficient and needed to be updated with modern production techniques.
-They looked to PrimeTest Automation® as an experience systems integrator to implement part handling and inspection processes using traditional components such as PLCs and robotics, as well as vision inspection and data collection.
+They looked to PrimeTest Automation® as an experienced systems integrator to implement part handling and inspection processes using traditional components such as PLCs and robotics, as well as vision inspection and data collection.

 Combining our experience with robotics, vision inspection, controls, and small-part handling, we developed a more efficient, automated process.